Ataxia–telangiectasia: Differential diagnosis

-Ataxia–oculomotor apraxia type 1 (AOA1) is an autosomal recessive disorder similar to A–T in manifesting increasing problems with coordination and oculomotor apraxia, often at a similar age to those having A–T. It is caused by mutation in the gene coding for the protein aprataxin.
-Affected individuals differ from those with A–T by the early appearance of peripheral neuropathy, early in their course manifest difficulty with initiation of gaze shifts, and the absence of ocular telangiectasia, but laboratory features are of key importance in the differentiation of the two.
-Individuals with AOA1 have a normal AFP, normal measures of immune function, and after 10–15 years have low serum levels of albumin.
+Ataxia–oculomotor apraxia type 1 (AOA1) is an autosomal recessive disorder similar to A–T in manifesting increasing problems with coordination and oculomotor apraxia, often at a similar age to those having A–T. A mutation in the gene coding for the protein aprataxin causes the condition.
+Affected individuals differ from those with A–T by the early appearance of peripheral neuropathy, early in their course, manifest difficulty with the initiation of gaze shifts, and the absence of ocular telangiectasia.
+Laboratory features are of key importance in differentiating the two conditions.
+Individuals with AOA1 have normal AFP, normal measures of immune function, and, after 10–15 years, low serum albumin levels.
 Genetic testing of the aprataxin gene can confirm the diagnosis.
 There is no enhanced risk for cancer.

-Ataxia–oculomotor apraxia type 2 (AOA2) is an autosomal recessive disorder also similar to A–T in manifesting increasing problems with coordination and peripheral neuropathy, but oculomotor apraxia is present in only half of affected individuals.
-Ocular telangiectasia do not develop.
-Laboratory abnormalities of AOA2 are like A–T, and unlike AOA1, in having an elevated serum AFP level, but like AOA1 and unlike A–T in having normal markers of immune function.
+Ataxia–oculomotor apraxia type 2 (AOA2) is an autosomal recessive disorder also similar to A–T in manifesting increasing problems with coordination and peripheral neuropathy, but oculomotor apraxia is present in only half of the affected individuals.
+Ocular telangiectasia does not develop.
+Laboratory abnormalities of AOA2 are like A–T, and unlike AOA1, have an elevated serum AFP level, but like AOA1 and unlike A–T in having normal markers of immune function.
 Genetic testing of the senataxin gene (SETX) can confirm the diagnosis.
 There is no enhanced risk for cancer.

-Ataxia–telangiectasia like disorder (ATLD) is an extremely rare condition, caused by mutation in the hMre11 gene, that could be considered in the differential diagnosis of A–T. Patients with ATLD are very similar to those with A–T in showing a progressive cerebellar ataxia, hypersensitivity to ionizing radiation and genomic instability.
+Ataxia–telangiectasia-like disorder (ATLD) is an extremely rare condition, caused by a mutation in the hMre11 gene, that could be considered in the differential diagnosis of A–T. Patients with ATLD are very similar to those with A–T in showing progressive cerebellar ataxia, hypersensitivity to ionizing radiation, and genomic instability.
 Those rare individuals with ATLD who are well described differ from those with A–T by the absence of telangiectasia, normal immunoglobulin levels, a later onset, and a slower progression of the symptoms.
-Because of its rarity, it is not yet known whether or not ATLD carries an increased risk to develop cancer.
+Because of its rarity, it is not yet known whether or not ATLD carries an increased risk of developing cancer.
 Because those mutations of Mre11 that severely impair the MRE11 protein are incompatible with life, individuals with ATLD all have some partial function of the Mre11 protein, and hence likely all have their own levels of disease severity.